This information was last updated on October 22 2020

 2. Will I need to file taxes to receive the cash payment?

 No. You can enter your information in the IRS “Non-Filer” application form receive your payment.
+You must do this by October 15, 2020 in order to receive your payment in 2020.

 3. I did not plan or want to file taxes.
 Is there another way to receive the cash payment?